DMParker1/Salween-historical-geography/registers/hypotheses.md

 What remains unresolved is how far this nodal importance predates formal British administration.

+The 1864 Karennee Mission material strengthens the interpretation of Papoon as an administrative and logistical node before the better-known late-19th-century route evidence.
+Papoon served as the headquarters of the Yoonzaleen subdivision, and expeditionary transport animals were being supplied from there into the frontier.

 **Related entries:** P-001, P-018–P-022, P-051–P-052; R-001–R-006, R-018; S-004, S-013, S-031, S-037

 ---